whyyexo/atom/README.md

    npm run dev
    ```

 Visit [`http://localhost:3000`](http://localhost:3000) to see the marketing homepage.
-Authenticated routes live under `/dashboard` and are protected by Clerk.
+The dashboard lives under `/dashboard` and is accessible without authentication.

 ### Key Paths